Basic Introduction to the Book of Genesis

 Noah

-Explained as a righteous prophet who agitates against a wicked culture, builds an enormous boat capable of holding the animal kingdom and his family, and allows God to close the door of his famous Ark.
+Explained as a righteous prophet who agitates against a wicked culture.
+Hebuilds an enormous boat capable of holding the animal kingdom and his family, and allows God to close the door of his famous Ark.

 Abraham

-Living in his youth along the border of modern day Iran/Iraq, after hearing the vaguest command from God, “Go to the land I will show you,” he leaves and walks the fertile crescent ending up in the land of modern day Israel.
+Lived his youth along the border of modern day Iran/Iraq.
+After hearing the vaguest command from God, “Go to the land I will show you,” he leaves and walks the fertile crescent ending up in the land of modern day Israel.

 Isaac